nakiamo/website/content/about.md

 {{< figure src="/images/naim-cinar-about.png" >}}

-Naim Çınar is an assistant professor in the Department of Advertising and Public Relations at Faculty of Communication Sciences, Anadolu University.
-He also has professional experience as an art director in the advertising industry.
-His research interests include emerging technology and consumer trends that are shaping the future of advertising; user-generated content; visual content online.
+I am an assistant professor in the Department of Advertising and Public Relations at Faculty of Communication Sciences, Anadolu University.
+Prior to this, I worked as a graphic designer in the advertising industry.
+My research interests include online communities, visual communication, computational social science, and emerging technology and consumer trends.

+You can reach me at the following email addresses:

+naimcinar [ at ] gmail.com

+naimcinar [ at ] anadolu.edu.tr